-In conjunction with MoMA PS1’s Spring Open House, VW Sunday Sessions presents a performance festival in collaboration with Brooklyn-based artist-run venue Secret Project Robot.
-A celebration of New York City’s performance scene, the program features artists who first found an outlet for their work, as well as camaraderie and resources, within the city’s alternative spaces.
+In conjunction with MoMA PS1’s Spring Open House, VW Sunday Sessions presents a free performance festival in collaboration with Brooklyn-based artist-run venue Secret Project Robot featuring more than 35 artists.
+A celebration of New York City’s performance scene, the program highlights artists who first found an outlet for their work, as well as camaraderie and resources, within the city’s alternative spaces.
 These artists continue to present experimental projects and support the community that fostered their personal and creative identities.
-Incorporating six hour-long durational pieces, videos, improvisational theater, live music, and solo performances, the festival brings together work that intersects music, art, and nightlife.
+Featuring six hour-long durational pieces, videos, improvisational theater, solo and collaborative projects, and live music, the festival brings together work that intersects music, art, and nightlife.

 Secret Project Robot has been a longstanding part of New York’s cultural landscape, holding interdisciplinary events in multiple locations for almost 20 years.
 This festival marks the culmination of VW Sunday Sessions’ season-long exploration of alternative platforms for creative practice.